-Brain tumours can be benign or malignant.
-A malignant brain tumour is called brain cancer.
-There are approximately 130 different types of brain tumour, categorised by the type of cell the tumour originated from and its degree of malignancy.
+There are approximately 130 different types of brain tumour, categorised by the type of cell the tumour originated from, and its degree of malignancy.

-The brain is complex, which means brain tumours can present with a variety of different symptoms depending on what part of the brain is affected.
+The brain is complex, and brain tumours can result in a variety of different symptoms, depending on which part of the brain is affected.
 If you suspect you or someone you love might be suffering from a brain tumour, consult your doctor immediately.
 Some common symptoms include:

 For some types of brain tumour, a genetic mutation in the genes that control cell growth may have occurred.
 This genetic mutation is non-hereditary, meaning it cannot be passed to children.